tiernano/www.geekphotographer.com/_posts/2010-03-23-adobe-releases-beta-2-of-lightroom-3-0.md

   </li>
 </ul>

-Things i am interested in is the Performance (nothing can be fast enough!), import improvments and the Teathered Shooting&#8230; this is a very handy feature.
-So, if your interested, go check it out. but be warned&#8230; BETA = not production. i am a trained profesional and one day i will regret running BETA in production&#8230;
+Things i am interested in is the Performance (nothing can be fast enough!), import improvments and the Teathered Shooting. this is a very handy feature.
+So, if your interested, go check it out. but be warned.
+BETA = not production. i am a trained profesional and one day i will regret running BETA in production.

  [1]: http://labs.adobe.com/technologies/lightroom3/
  [2]: http://twitter.com/tiernano